 I watched a bit of the budget yesterday, I followed some of the coverage, I tweeted about some of the issues.
-It was until this morning that I saw Joe Oliver’s quip about leaving the repercussions of the decisions in this budget to “Stephen Harper’s granddaughter.”
+It wasn’t until this morning that I saw Joe Oliver’s quip about leaving the repercussions of the decisions in this budget to “Stephen Harper’s granddaughter.”

 It made me angry at the time.
 I shared the story, marking it as disgusting.